How usage is calculated

 For more information about how usage is calculated against user and department limits, see Setting usage limits.

 Billing and usage reports

-Your bill is based on your subscription level for the resources listed above.
-You may incur overage charges if your usage goes above the levels specified in your subscription.
+Your bill is based on reserved capacity for the resources listed above.
+As well as any attached license usage.
+You may incur pay-as-you-go charges if your usage goes above the levels specified for reserved capacity.

 You are billed for usage based on your monthly usage report.
 The billing cycle begins and ends with the calendar month, calculated using UTC.

 Administrators can view the account usage report from the Usage page.
-For more information, see Generating usage reports.
+For more information, see Viewing usage data.

-For best practices on controlling usage, see Managing SVM and storage usage.
+For best practices on controlling usage, see Managing Metered RAM and storage usage.

 Determining attached license usage for SPLA and IBM i titles

 Attached licenses, such as SPLA and IBM i, may result in additional costs beyond standard compute and storage usage.
 Generally, each instance of an attached license title (operating system or software product) is billed when the host VM is active during the billing period.